avinassh/blag/content/posts/fast-sqlite-inserts.md

 # IO Time

 Good folks at the SQLite forum gave me an interesting idea, measure the time it takes for in-memory DB.
 I ran the code again giving the DB location as `:memory:`, the rust version took two seconds less to complete (29 seconds).
+I guess it is fair to assume that it takes 2 seconds to flush 100M rows to disk.
+This also shows that there might not be any more SQLite optimisations possible to write to disk in a faster way, since 99% of time is being spent in generating and adding rows.

 # Leaderboard